cgre-aachen/gemgis_data/jose/paper.md

 ![Basic QGIS-GemGIS-GemPy workflow to create structural geological models from map data \label{fig2}](./images/fig2.png)

-Examples 1 and 2 introduce planar dipping layers with the topography created from contour lines, orientations either provided or calculated from "strike-lines" and custom cross sections displaying a 2D view along a given transect.
+Examples 1 to 3 introduce planar dipping layers with the topography created from contour lines, orientations either provided or calculated from "strike-lines" and custom cross sections displaying a 2D view along a given transect.

 ## Post-Processing of Models